 Getting it

 It was quite a problem to get this bike into my home.
-It weights over 50 kg and thus can’t be delivered with the usual parcel services.
+It weighs over 50 kg and thus can’t be delivered with the usual parcel services.
 You must deal with the freight people, not with people from the parcels department.
 The processes there seem to be more tailored to companies than to private people.
 I had some problems with it.

-At the end the large truck was just a by-product of the resolution of the problems with the delivery that led to a bike sitting around in Hamburg for almost a week despite all announcements on the webpage and all arrangement with the “parcel” service.
+In the end the large truck was just a by-product of the resolution of the problems with the delivery that led to a bike sitting around in Hamburg for almost a week despite all announcements on the webpage and all arrangements with the “parcel” service.
 Long story.
-After some polite venting at the phone, my “parcel” was transported express to me.
-The large lorry was just the next one that went through Luneburg.

 First week